sowelswl/sowelswl.github.io/index.md

 - Employs intraday medium to low-frequency signals, without the participation of intraday high-frequency round-trip trading signals, not falling under the category of high-frequency trading closely monitored by regulatory authorities.
 - Annualized two-way turnover rate of approximately **30-50** times, with large capital capacity.

-For the latest live trading performance updates, please visit: [www.suyainvestments.com](https://www.suyainvestments.com/)
+For the latest live trading performance updates, please visit: [Suya Investments](https://www.suyainvestments.com/)

 ---